learn-co-curriculum/redux-thunk-lab/README.md

 value, we should see that it starts off `false`, then becomes `true` briefly before switching back to `false` again.

-While content is being fetched, it would be nice to show the user something - often, spinning icons are used, but even just a simple 'Loading...' is enough to show to the user that content is on the way.
+While content is being fetched, it would be nice to show the user something.
+Spinning icons are often used, but even just a simple 'Loading...' is enough to show to the user that content is on the way.

 How might we use the value of `this.props.loading` to implement a loading